Col du Ballon d'Alsace: Tour de France

 The Tour returned to the Ballon d'Alsace the following year and Pottier was again the first rider over the summit.
 He arrived at Saint-Maurice-sur-Moselle in a group of 19 riders: according to L'Auto: "At the foot of the climb, Pottier bolted, as if the bell had sounded the final lap of a track race.
 He hadn't reached the first hairpin before the group was torn apart."
 The other riders soon dropped away with only Augustin Ringeval able to briefly keep in contact with Pottier although even he was dropped well before the summit: Pottier and Ringeval are alone now.
 A brief but terrifying duel breaks out, until, making a final demand from his boundless reserves, the leader pulls away into the teeth of the gradient.
 Ringeval loses ground, makes it up again with a magnificent effort, then drops back again, done for!

 Pottier crossed the summit alone, over four minutes ahead of the next rider and maintained his lead into the stage finish at Dijon, going on to win the whole race in Paris three weeks later.

 Those of us who witnessed his interminable, solitary, high-speed ride were left wondering whether it had not all been a dream, and asking ourselves what mysterious force it is that possesses the human organism and allows it to push back the boundaries of the possible.

 Pottier was found hanged at his home the following January, having committed suicide.
 Following his death, a monument to him was erected at the summit of the Col du Ballon d'Alsace.

 Passages in the Tour de France

 The Tour de France crossed over the Col du Ballon d'Alsace every year between 1905 and 1914, and then five times in the 1930s.
-Since World War II, the crossings have been less frequent, with the most recent being in 2005 to commemorate the 100th anniversary of the first passage.
-The tour has crossed the mountain twenty-one times in its history.
+Since World War II, the crossings have been less frequent, though it has in total crossed the mountain twenty-four times in its history.